Mistweaver PvE: Trinkets

 - Brinewater Slime in a Bottle (Helya) – The easiest static stat trinket to get at a decent enough iLvL, but with a caveat that its secondary stat is chosen at random.

-The current raid tier offers some high throughput trinkets, as well as ones not worth equipping.
+Nighthold offers some relatively high throughput trinkets, as well as ones not worth equipping.

 - Perfectly Preserved Cake (Trilliax) – Equip it.
 No joke, it’s one of the best healing trinkets available to us.
 It shields 6 people at a time, and scales with our Versatility.
 A massive healing boon.